'Gigantic and scary': 7.0 magnitude earthquake hits Alaska, briefly triggering tsunami warning

 Anchorage Mayor: There has been minimal damage, stay calmNov.
 30, 201804:33

+Lisa Demer was also at work, on the sixth floor of the Wells Fargo Building in midtown Anchorage, when the earthquake hit.
+Her office was evacuated and had to rely on emergency power afterward.

-"It was violent," Demer, a 23-year Alaska resident, said in a phone call with NBC News from her home in the Spenard neighborhood on the west side of Anchorage, near the airport.
+"It was violent," said Demer, a 23-year Alaska resident, in a phone call with NBC News from her home on the west side of Anchorage near the airport.
 "I've felt a lot of earthquakes.
 Some, you stop and freeze in place.
 This one, there was no doubt that it was gigantic and scary."

+Glenn Highway and Seward Highway, two major arteries into and out of Anchorage, were closed in some areas but were later reopened, Anchorage police said.

-Glenn Highway — a high priority road — was closed north of Eagle River because of damage, state transportation officials said.
-An onramp to the interchange of International Airport Road and Minnesota Boulevard — which is less than a mile from where Demer lives — collapsed.
+An onramp to the interchange of International Airport Road and Minnesota Boulevard, which is less than a mile from where Demer lives, collapsed.

 With no significant damage to her home, Demer told NBC News she hoped to spend the rest of the day helping others.